xBlade58/smart-meter-platform-page/specification/1_SystemOverview/overview.md

 # System Overview

-The **Open Meter Data Platform** SHOULD consist of 4 different components.
+The **Open Meter Data Platform** SHOULD consist of at least four different components.
 These components MUST NOT run on the same device.
 It is RECOMMENED to think about those components to be able to run on different devices.

 The overall structure of these components should look like the following illustration.